hui-zou/vtserverDemo/README.md

 Vtserver can publish these data into vector tiles on fly for clients such as browser, and No pre-tiling is required.

-Vtserver can be deployed on tomcat.
+Vtserver can be deployed on docker.